Developer Guide

 - Save file is missing: A new save file

-key value pairs, Intern Watcher will parse the applicant with the lastphone
+phonekey value pairs, Intern Watcher will parse the applicant with the lastphonevalue.

 - Save file is missing: A new save file